TomarVgithub/Credit-card_fraud-detection/README.md

 # Credit-card_fraud-detection
+*Logistic Regression* is used in this model to get confusion matrix which shows fraudulent and non-fraudulent transactions.

 # About

 Advances in communication technology and e-commerce have made the credit card a popular online payment method.
 Therefore, security in this system is highly expected to prevent fraud.
 Credit card transaction fraud